Skip to main content

 “You mean like the Adhiraja of Neelambargarh?”
 He raised his eyebrows as her eyes reflected realisation.

 “Very well, now that it's been dealt with'' Ishaan Dev addressed the men as she sat down on the chair in silence, “Anyone who doesn’t have a problem taking orders from the Maharani of Neelambargarh can step up and volunteer to be scrutinised for a position in the cabinet tomorrow morning.”
 Priyambada looked up at his words.
-Every time he mentioned the strange new title it reminded her of her journey, her family and how she ended up here because of him.
+Every time he mentioned the strange new title, it reminded her of her journey, her family and how she ended up here because of him.
 Was he trying to taunt her?
 Hurt her?
 But if that was the purpose, why make her a prime minister?
 Was it some kind of a trap?
 Priyambada couldn’t help but wonder, staring at the face of the man, in a royal purple robe, greeting the noblemen who were now showering him with gifts and praises.
-He was not easy to read, Priyambada still saw in him pieces of puzzles, layers of characters and surprising moves like that of chess that she failed to fit into his character.
+He was not easy to read.
+Priyambada still saw in him pieces of puzzles, layers of characters and surprising moves like those of chess that she failed to fit into his character.
 Did it intrigue her?
 Perhaps.
 Like a challenge, to reveal the true self of the man, the enemy, the king… the husband.

 Comments